Set up your LLC in Colorado without the hassle.

-In Colorado, only certain professions must use one of these identifiers in a professional LLC name, which are:
+In Colorado, only certain professions must use one of these identifiers in a professional LLC name, such as:

 A business name may be reserved to hold the name but not start the business.
 The name reservation lasts for 120 days and may be renewed for another 120 days.

 “Doing business as” (DBA) is called a “trade name” in Colorado.
-A for-profit business not using its true name to conduct business must file for a trade name in Colorado.
+You may opt for a DBA if you wish to conduct business under any other name than the official name of your LLC.
 Trade names cannot be reserved.
 The same trade name may be useful for more than one business in the state, such as a chain of restaurants or franchise shops.

 A trademark is a name, device, symbol, word, or combination of these items.
 A trademark identifies goods or services and distinguishes them from others.

 A business name is not allowed to be registered as a trademark unless the company uses the business name for advertising or to be placed on goods or services for sale to describe the source of the goods or services.

 Trademark registration in Colorado is under Article 70 of Title 7, C.R.S.
 A trademark in Colorado is good for 5 years.
 To continue to use it, you must renew it within 180 days before its expiration date.

 In Colorado, registration for a trademark does not give the trademark any federal registration protection.
 If you wish to have federal trademark protection, file federal trademark registration with the U.S. Patent and Trademark Office.